seppi91/wedding-website/README.md

 customize each of them according to your needs.

 # About Me
-Hello, my name is Ram.
+Hello, my name is Lena.
 I am an Engineering Manager at [Mastercard R&D Labs](https://www.mastercard.com/).
 I enjoy making teeny tiny applications in my leisure time and this is one of them.
 Now that my wedding is over, I am open-sourcing the project.
 Hope you like it!

 Lastly, if you use a Mac then you may also love [Presentify](https://presentify.compzets.com/).
 Give it a whirl and let me know your thoughts.